bigeasy/strata/diary.md

 that we'll end up breaking tests, so we may have to create it in parallel.

 Oh, that's anguish, that feeling I just felt.

+*Inbox*:

+ * Play the log and use the positions array as a map to determine if the record has survived deletion.

 ## Null Keys